datastaxdevs/demo-astra-db-amazon-bedrock/README.md

 Wait for for the database to change status from _pending_ to active _active_.

 - `✅ 2.3.a` - Select the connect TAB and click on Generate token

+⚠️ ⚠️ ⚠️ Make sure to select the role `Database Administration`

 ![](./img/astra-03-create-token.png)